How to properly brush and floss

 Use the tip of the brush to clean the inside of the front teeth.

 Brush your tongue to remove bacteria and freshen your breath.

-4. You can purchase superfloss in house or at your local chemist.
+You can purchase super floss in your dental practice or at your local chemist.

 Following the placement of braces on your teeth, a full demonstration will be given to each patient on the use of super floss.